oli-h/Moeller-Easy-Font/README.md

 ## Glyphs contained in the font
 ![Font-Moeller.png](img/Font-Moeller.png)

-compare with typoscal Glyphs at those code points:
+compare with typical Glyphs at those code points:
 ![Font-standard.png](img/Font-standard.png)

 the same characters as plain text: